Champlain College St. Lawrence

-Champlain College St. Lawrence (French: College Champlain St.Lawrence) is a campus belonging to Champlain Regional College.
+Champlain Regional College, St. Lawrence Campus (French: Champlain Regional College, St. Lawrence Campus) is a campus belonging to Champlain Regional College.
 The campus is located in Quebec City, Quebec, Canada, and is the only English-language Cégep to serve the region.

 History

 Champlain Regional College, St. Lawrence Campus was founded as a private boys' school in Sainte-Foy in 1958 by Cardinal Maurice Roy.
 As a classical college affiliated to Université Laval, St. Lawrence offered an eight-year programme - High School and College - leading to a Bachelor of Arts degree.

 In 1965, St. Lawrence College became a coeducational institution when it accepted the students of the neighbouring Marymount College which was closing.

 St. Lawrence has been located in various places during its evolution.
 In 1958, it started in the Grand Séminaire of Laval University; in 1964, it moved to its own facilities on Wolfe Avenue, which were sold to the Régionale de Tilly seven years later; then, in 1972, to the "old bowling alley" on Jean-Dequen; and finally, in 1977, to its present new facilities at 790 Nérée-Tremblay Avenue.

 The college traces its origins to the merger of several institutions which became public ones in 1967, when the Quebec system of CEGEPs was created.
 As St. Lawrence changed its location, it also changed as an educational institution.
 After the Parent Report and the emergence of the present collegial system, the High School and B. A. programs were phased out, and St. Lawrence, now a CEGEP, was first affiliated with Cégep de Sainte-Foy and then, with Vanier College of Montreal.
 On July 1, 1972, St. Lawrence became a constituent of Champlain Regional College.
-In 2013, questions about the multi-regional structure and how it compares to other cegeps led to structural analysis.
-There is now a movement to make St. Lawrence an autonomous Cégep.
+In 2013, questions about the multi-regional structure and how it compares to other colleges led to structural analysis.
+There is now a movement to make St. Lawrence an autonomous CEGEP.
 A similar movement is taking place at St. Lambert College.